taylormaguire/connectwise-manage-api/README.md

 ```

 #### Client ID (CW_CLIENT_ID)
 The Client ID is now required per application as of version 2019.3 of the Manage API.
-Learn about the Client ID and Generate your applications Client ID here: https://developer.connectwise.com/ClientID#What_is_a_clientId
+Learn about the Client ID and Generate your applications Client ID [here](https://developer.connectwise.com/ClientID#What_is_a_clientId).

 #### API Version (CW_API_VERSION)
 Default recommendation is 2019.3 however you can use an older version by changing this environment variable.